I received my B.Sc. in Physics from the University of Toronto in 2016, and came to the University of Chicago that same year.

 I am also studying the climate of potentially habitable tidally locked planets, which may be common around M-dwarf stars.
 Currently, I am trying to determine whether those planets can go through climate limit cycles near the outer edge of the habitable zone.

-I'm originally from Brussels, Belgium, so I also speak French and think fries should only be eaten with mayo.
+I'm originally from Brussels, Belgium, so I also speak French and think fries should always be eaten with mayo.
+In my spare time, I enjoy taking acting classes and taking part in independent and student films in Chicago.
+I have a very cute dog named Kali.